marrold/marrold-sipp/README.md

 The image is based on [debian:buster-slim](https://hub.docker.com/_/debian) and the current SIPp version is 3.6.1.
 SIPp has been compiled with all features, i.e with GSL, PCAP, SSL and SCTP support.

+The image is currently only available for the `amd64` architecture.

 ## Example Usage

 The intended usage is to mount a directory of SIPp scenarios (XML Files) and then execute a bash shell to run your tests: